 Thyroid hormones affect many vital body functions, such as the heart rate, the rate at which calories are burned, skin maintenance, growth, heat production, fertility, and digestion.

-The two thyroid hormones are
+There are two thyroid hormones

 T4, the major hormone produced by the thyroid gland, has only a slight effect, if any, on speeding up the body’s metabolic rate.
 Instead, T4 is converted into T3, the more active hormone.
 The conversion of T4 to T3 occurs in the liver and other tissues.
 Many factors control the conversion of T4 to T3, including the body’s needs from moment to moment and the presence or absence of illnesses.